Emergency Solar Management

 Last updated:

-These requirements were introduced on 14 February 2022 following a recommendation from the operator of the power system, the Australian Energy Market Operator (AEMO).
+On 14 February 2022 these requirements were introduced.
+This was following a recommendation from the Australian Energy Market Operator (AEMO).

 The requirements:

-• only apply to new and upgraded rooftop solar – systems installed or upgraded prior to 14 February do not need to comply[1] ;
+• only apply to new and upgraded rooftop solar – systems installed or upgraded before 14 February don't need to comply[1] ;

-• will not interrupt power supply to customers – only rooftop solar generation is reduced during emergency situations, and customers will continue to receive power from the grid;
+• will not interrupt power supply to customers – only rooftop solar generation is reduced during emergencies.
+Customers will continue to receive power from the grid;

-• will provide capability that will only be used in emergencies – expected to be needed infrequently and for short periods, and will prevent loss of power for consumers during these critical times;
+• will provide capability used only in emergencies – for short periods and infrequently.
+Will prevent loss of power for consumers during these critical times;

-• will only impact households as a last resort – other options to protect the power system, including turning down large-scale generators, will be exhausted first; and
+• will only impact households as a last resort – other options to protect the power system will be exhausted first; and

-• will allow more renewables overall – by managing risks during these infrequent emergency times, greater levels of rooftop solar installation will be possible.
+• will allow more renewables – by managing risks during emergencies, more rooftop solar installation will be possible.

-There’s a long-term plan underway to reduce the need for this emergency measure, including investment in energy storage, developing virtual power plants from customer devices to support the grid, and enabling customer devices to provide energy services.
-Find out more about the Energy Transformation Strategy.
+There’s a long-term plan in progress so we won't need this emergency measure.
+This includes investing in energy storage, developing virtual power plants from customer devices to support the grid, and enabling customer devices to provide energy services.
+Read more about the Energy Transformation Strategy.

 Energy Policy WA hosted an online forum on 7 December 2021.
 A recording of the forum and a copy of the forum slides are available.

-Information for households and installers can be found on Synergy’s website.
+Information for households and installers is on Synergy’s website.

 Why is Emergency Solar Management required?

-Western Australians continue to embrace rooftop solar, known as distributed photovoltaic (DPV), at an unprecedented rate.
-In 2020, installed DPV capacity increased by over 300 megawatts (MW) and in 2021, around 370 MW was installed.
+Western Australians continue to embrace rooftop solar - known as distributed photovoltaic (DPV) - at an unprecedented rate.
+In 2020, installed DPV capacity increased by over 300 megawatts (MW) and in 2021, around 370 MW.
 Both years were records.

-About one in three households have installed DPV systems, and rooftop solar generation is already providing up to 64% of our total electricity needs during the middle of the day.
-This phenomenal uptake is transforming the way we generate and supply electricity.
+About one in three households have installed DPV systems.
+Rooftop solar generation is already providing up to 64 per cent of our total electricity needs during the day.
+This phenomenal uptake is transforming how we generate and supply electricity.

-However, rapidly growing levels of solar generation is presenting risks to the operation of our power system.
+However, rapidly growing levels of solar generation puts the operation of our power system at risk.

-These risks arise when generation from solar is high and our demand for electricity from the grid is very low – this is known as ‘low load’.
-This typically happens on mild, sunny weekend days in Autumn and Spring, when demand from businesses is relatively low and air-conditioning is unnecessary for most customers.
+These risks arise when generation from solar is high and our demand for electricity from the grid is very low – called ‘low load’.
+Typically, this happens on mild, sunny weekend days in autumn and spring, when demand from businesses is low and air-conditioning is unnecessary for most customers.

 In the report, AEMO indicated that around 600MW of load was the critical amount that would keep the power system secure under most scenarios.
-This level is fast approaching; a new record low of 761MW was recorded on Sunday 14 November 2021, highlighting just how close the SWIS is to reaching AEMO’s “zone of heightened security threat”.
+This level is fast approaching; a new record low of 761MW was recorded on Sunday 14 November 2021.
+This highlights how close the SWIS is to reaching AEMO’s “zone of heightened security threat”.

-Generation management has always applied to large generators for system security responses – Emergency Solar Management is being introduced as a last resort measure after these large generators have been turned down.
+Generation management has always applied to large generators for system security responses.
+Emergency Solar Management is being introduced as a last resort measure after these large generators are turned down.

 How does this affect me?

-All new rooftop solar systems, upgrades and battery installations with inverter capacity of 5kW or less must be capable of being turned down or off via remote instruction in emergencies as a last resort to keep the power system stable.
+All new rooftop solar systems, upgrades and battery installations with inverter capacity of 5kW or less must be capable of being turned down or off remotely in emergencies as a last resort to keep the power system stable.

 This means that if you are installing a new rooftop solar system or upgrading your existing system to an inverter capacity of 5kW or less than your system must meet the requirements for management capability as outlined in Western Power’s Basic Embedded Generator Connection Technical Requirements.

-If you are installing a battery to an existing system, but not changing your existing system, then your battery must comply with Emergency Solar Management requirements, but your existing rooftop solar system does not have to comply.
+If you are installing a battery to an existing system, but not changing your existing system, then your battery must comply with Emergency Solar Management requirement.
+Your existing rooftop solar system does not have to comply.

-If your rooftop solar or battery system was installed or upgraded prior to 14 February 2022, then your system does not need to comply with these requirements.
+If your rooftop solar or battery system was installed or upgraded before 14 February 2022, then your system does not need to comply with these requirements.

 Synergy is supporting households and installers to meet these requirements - for information please visit: https://www.synergy.net.au/global/dpv-management